the-shop/node-api-sample/README.md

 Explanation on how to implement new listeners can be found in `src/Listeners/README.md`.

-Also, each of services can have own events.
+Each of services can have own events.

 ## Testing